kulhanek/cats-build/README.md

 $ ./10.build-final.sh    # final build
 ```

-## Production Build into a custom directory
+## Production Build into Custom Directory
 The typical procedure is:
 ```bash
 $ ./01.pull-code.sh      # update the code